brandonfancher/wallet-rn/README.md

 ## Tasks
 * Fork `react-native-bitcoinjs-lib` and `react-native-bip39` myself.
 I will control it (more secure) and I can update `bitcoinjs-lib` to support things like Segwit.
-* Take a closer look at `rn-cli.config.js` to see if we can speed up the packager.
 * Support multiple coins
   * [x] bitcoin
   * [x] litecoin